-Algebra Nation is a collaborative initiative aimed at helping students across Florida conquer the Algebra End-of-Course Exam (EOC), a computer-based exam all algebra students need to pass for graduation credit.
+Algebra Nation is a collaborative initiative aimed at helping students across Florida conquer Algebra 1.

-In 2012, 50% of high school students who took the Algebra EOC failed.
-In high needs schools, the results were even more alarming – over 80% of students did not pass the test.
+In 2012, 50% of high school students were proficient in algebra.
+In high needs schools, the results were even more alarming – over 80% of students were not proficient.
 In response, the University of Florida partnered with Study Edge, an innovative educational technology company, to create Algebra Nation.
 Algebra Nation is a result of ongoing collaboration among teachers, professors, administrators, parents, and students.
 Algebra Nation provides a platform for everyone to share his or her best ideas and practices.

 Algebra Nation has the following components.
 Click on each to learn more!

 Video Content Review Sessions

 Algebra Nation videos are organized into easy-to-navigate sections.
 Each section contains 5-8 video lessons.
 These effective, entertaining videos feature lessons taught by nationally renowned Study Experts – young, energetic pros – and dynamic algebra teachers from throughout Florida.
 We’ve found that students will often gravitate towards one teaching personality over another, and we wanted to offer that choice for students, so multiple instructors are available for each video!

 Teachers say it all the time: “Write it down!”
 Algebra Nation provides study guide notes to accompany each and every video.
 Students, parents, and teachers alike can download, print and/or view review sheets which parallel and reinforce the videos.
 Our Study Experts and teachers encourage students to pause the videos and try out problems on the guides themselves.
 Then, the videos explain how to do the problems so students can always check their work.